-2 Two Non-Adjacent Reflexive Vertices
+2. Two Non-Adjacent Reflexive Vertices

 We say that a graph is 2-reflexive if it contains exactly 2 reflexive vertices that are non-adjacent.
 In this section we will prove that SURJECTIVE H-COLOURING is NP-complete whenever H is connected and 2-reflexive.

 The problem is readily seen to be in NP.
-Our NP-hardness reduction uses similar ingredients as the reduction of Golovach, Paulusma and Song [10] for proving NP-hardness when H is a tree that is not loop-connected.
+Our NP-hardness reduction uses similar ingredients as the reduction of Golovach, Paulusma and Song [12] for proving NP-hardness when H is a tree that is not loop-connected.
 There are, however, a number of differences.
-For instance, we will reduce from a factor cut problem instead of the less general matching cut problem used in [10].
+For instance, we will reduce from a factor cut problem instead of the less general matching cut problem used in [12].
 We will explain these two problems and prove NP-hardness for the former one in Section 2.1.
-Then in Section 2.2 we give our hardness reduction.
+Then in Section 2.2 we give our hardness reduction, and in Section 2.3 we extend our result to be valid for target graphs H with more than two reflexive vertices as long as these reflexive vertices can be partitioned into two non-adjacent sets of twin vertices.

-2.1 Factor Cuts
+2.1.
+Factor Cuts